How CBD Can Help IBD: Getting Back to Normal

 Inflammatory Bowel Disease and Irritable Bowel Syndrome (IBS) have different causes but have very similar results.

 IBS is not caused by inflammation but is caused most commonly by stress and anxiety.
-These are often used interchangeably, and treatment may be similar (for example, CBD can help lower the stress and anxiety and can be a positive treatment option for both conditions), but they are not the same.
+These are often used interchangeably, and treatments may be similar (for example, CBD can help lower stress and anxiety and can be a positive treatment option for both conditions), but they are not the same.

 How can I treat IBD?

 Since there is no definitive answer to treating IBD in our pets, the overall goal of veterinarians is to determine what can be done to reduce the symptoms of IBD.
 Finding a diet a dog or cat can live a relatively normal life with is the key here.
-Answers Pet Food is often the most successful brand not only for dogs with IBS, but for a range of other conditions as well.

 Does CBD help?